ONDC-Official/mobility-specification/README.md

 * Auto assignment of driver post on_confirm.
 * Soft/Hard cancellation of ride.

-## Working with Protocol

-Refer the [link](./Usage.md) for details regarding how to use this repository

 ## Evolution

 The evolution of ONDC mobility specification driven by 2 factors: